 Even though all the law firm websites above are unique in terms of region, practice area, and type of messaging, one thread runs through them all: clear and consistent branding.

-Similarly, choose photography assets that work well for presenting your firm’s approach to helping clients (bonus points if they’re client-centric).
+Similarly, choose photography assets that effectively present your firm's approach to helping clients (bonus points if they're client-centric).

-It extends to social proof such as feedback from clients and pages that demonstrate authority such as bios, about, and results pages.
+Branding in law firm website design extends to social proof, such as feedback from clients, and pages that demonstrate authority, such as bios, about, and results pages.

 Be aware that it’s a common thought to approach law firm branding generically with a “dark and brooding” presence.